 In the aftermath of the coronavirus crisis, it becomes essential for companies to make strategic choices to reduce their costs and risks in order to maintain their economic balance.
 In such circumstances, effective crisis management practices must be put in place.

-Companies that integrate crisis management into their strategy are able to reduce negative impacts on capital by 60%.
-On the contrary, companies that did not integrate these practices suffered capitalization losses of up to 11% and share price losses of 15%**.
+Companies that integrate crisis management into their strategy are able to reduce negative impacts on capital by 60%1.
+On the contrary, companies that did not integrate these practices suffered capitalization losses of up to 11% and share price losses of 15%2.
+Despite the obvious benefits of these practices, it has been shown that only 30% of organizations have crisis management plans3.

 In times of crisis, many make the mistake of focusing solely on resources external to the company.
 But the resilience of organizations lies in what they already have at their fingertips: their people.
 No one knows your company better than your employees!
 People resilience is what structures an organization’s ability to weather a crisis and recover during and after it.